Why is it important to install the correct gas pipe size for fire pits?

-Starting in the left column, select the overall length of the gas pipe required. ( if you figure falls between two of the options always go for the longer distance ).
+Starting in the left column, select the overall length of the gas pipe required.
+If your figure falls between two of the options always go for the longer distance.
 Let’s say you need 110 feet of gas pipe, you would select the 125 feet figure.

 Now, look up to the top row of the chart above the 117 figure, and that shows that you will need a 1″ diameter gas pipe.

-The calculations are different for Natural Gas and Propane, so be sure to use the correct chart.
+The calculations are different for Natural Gas and Propane, so be sure to use the correct fire pit gas pipe size

-NOTE: The Gas Hard Piping Size For Fire Pits charts above list the specific pipe sizes required for the amount of BTU’s for a new gas line installations.
+NOTE: The gas pipe sizing charts above list the specific pipe sizes required for the number of BTUs for new gas line installations.
 If you are using an existing gas line you must take into consideration the existing gas line capacities to ensure you will have proper pressure.
 This chart is for reference only, we recommend you consult with a Licensed Plumber/Gas Fitter or NFPA54 (National Fuel Gas Code 72 – current edition) for more details.

 Quite often clients look at the dimensions of a fire pit and its burner without taking into account the BTU rating. ” Bigger is better” in this case is not always best!
 If you already have the gas piping infrastructure installed, then in order to achieve a good fire pit flame it is important you match the burner size to the amount of gas and the pressure available at the fire pit location.